 Using Hindi as a functional tool to build regionalist camaraderie, something made possible by Bollywood, would be a bonus.
 The reason for the existence of cinema is to entertain the masses, and that is what Bollywood has been providing, a quintessentially Southasian product that provides unabashed escapism – and why not?
 The producers and stars of Bollywood have been benefitting from it all, and at the same time holding the fort while the economy and capacity of the film industry develops in other parts.
 But we must understand the audacious incongruity of a region as vast and populous as Southasia being held in thrall of no more than a handful of Bollywood stars.
 This must change, and a thousand flowers must bloom as far as Southasian cinema is concerned.
 Some regions and countries may take the Bollywood blockbuster formula and polish it further, others may go the way of independent art cinema, and we will all thank Bollywood as we make the way to a future of entertaining the masses some more.

-Kanak Mani Dixit is editor and publisher of Himal Southasian
+Kanak Mani Dixit is the founding editor of Himal Southasian.